dotnet/dotnet-docker/samples/host-aspnetcore-https.md

 ```

 > [!NOTE]
-> `dotnet dev-certs https --trust` is only supported on macOS and Windows.
-You need to trust certs on Linux in the way that is supported by your distro.
-It is likely that you need to trust the certificate in your browser.

-> [!NOTE]
 > `<CREDENTIAL_PLACEHOLDER>` is used as a stand-in for a password of your own choosing.

 Run the container image with ASP.NET Core configured for HTTPS: